Can Scalp Psoriasis Cause Hair Loss?

 - A recent flare-up

-- Your current psoriasis treatment plan
+- Your current psoriasis solution plan

 In other words, scalp psoriasis does not directly cause hair loss the way it causes plaque.
 Merely having this skin condition does not doom you to eventual baldness.

 Rather, hair loss often occurs due to frequent scratching or the forceful removal of scales.
-There are also certain treatments that could make your hair more vulnerable to breakage.
+There are also certain solutions that could make your hair more vulnerable to breakage.
 Medicated shampoos are common culprits, as they can damage or dry out your hair.

-How to Prevent Hair Loss?
+How to Avoid Hair Loss?